 Since your percents sum down to 100% (i.e., column percents), you want to compare the percents across.
 Look at the first row.
 Approximately 44% of men have consumed alcoholic beverages in the last year compared to 40% of women.
 This is a difference of 4.0% which seems rather small.
 We never want to make too much of small differences.
 Why not?
 No sample is ever a perfect representation of the population from which the sample is drawn.
 This is because every sample contains some amount of sampling error.
 Sampling error is inevitable.
 There is always some amount of sampling error present in every sample.
 The larger the sample size, the less the sampling error and the smaller the sample size, the more the sampling error.

 But what is a small percent difference?
-If you think that four percent is a small difference, what about a five or six or seven percent difference?
+If you think that three percent is a small difference, what about a four or five or six seven percent difference?
 Is that small?
 Or is it large enough for us to conclude that there is a difference between men and women in the population?
 Here’s where we can use Chi Square.

 Part III – Chi Square